-If you suffered serious injuries caused by a defective product, you may have the legal right to recover compensation for your damages.
+If you suffered serious injuries caused by a defective product in Alabama, you may have the legal right to recover compensation for your damages.

-The Fob James Law Firm provides compassionate legal representation for personal injury victims in Birmingham and throughout Alabama.
+The Fob James Law Firm provides compassionate legal representation for defective product victims in Birmingham and throughout Alabama.

 We move quickly and aggressively to hold the at-fault party accountable and seek the best possible outcome in your case.